Big Horn County Historical Museum & Visitors Center

 Camp 4 symbolizes the triumph of mechanized farming in Big Horn County.
 Only images are left of the lines of wooden grain wagons and granaries, the rows of identical combines setting records for bushels of wheat harvested in a day, and the workers gathering for dinner in the cookhouse.

 The Chicago, Burlington & Quincy Railroad opened a station in 1906 at Lodge Grass, Montana.

 The depot, which originally didn't have running water or electricity, became the center of the flourishing small community in southeastern Big Horn County.
 Almost everything came by train to Lodge Grass-even the news.

 The depot came to rest on the museum grounds in 1987.

-The main floor includes a waiting room, agents office-complete with some of the early day equipment, and the warm and cold freight rooms.
-Displays include early day railroad equipment, carts, lanterns and photographs.
+The main floor includes a waiting room, an agent's office-complete with some of the early day equipment, and the warm and cold freight rooms.
+Displays include early-day railroad equipment, carts, lanterns, and photographs.

-The second story living quarters is furnished with items from the Arthur Westwood family, who once resided there.
+The second-story living quarters are furnished with items from the Arthur Westwood family, who once resided there.
 Westwood was the Lodge Grass depot agent from 1906-1944.